 Look for fizzy vodka soda in a variety of refreshing flavors – cucumber and grapefruit are two of my favorites.
 Most contain minimal amounts of added sugar, although it can vary from brand to brand so be sure to read the label!

 While technically not a cocktail, wine is the ultimate better-for-you alcoholic beverage, with multiple studies showing moderate wine consumption (1 drink a day for women, 2 drinks a day for men) may reduce the risk of heart disease.
 Plus, a can of chilled rose is a whole lot more convenient than lugging around a glass bottle!

 It’s important to note that alcohol is dehydrating.
 With the convenience of canned cocktails, it’s easy to drink a few more than intended.
 Be sure to alternate drinks with water, especially if you’re drinking in the sun where you’re loosing fluids through sweat.
 Packing a few cans of fruity (unspiked) seltzer to keep yourself hydrated.

 What would you pack a canned cocktail for this summer?
-Share in the comments or on Twitter at @luvoinc.
-Be sure to unlock a coupon to use on your next Luvo purchase and download Luvo’s 7-day meal and fitness plan for more nutrition tips and recipes.
+Share in the comments and be sure to download Luvo’s 7-day meal and fitness plan for more nutrition tips and recipes.